Lithrun/Erios-Documentation/_docs/api/class/Label.md

 </div>

 ### GetWorld2D
-> Returns the where this item is in.
+> Returns the this node is registered to.Usually, this is the same as this node's viewport (see and ).
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">